rodmjay/TranslationPro/readme.md

 Provides translation services for websites

 ## Entities
-- User
+- User: User of the platform
-- Application
+- Application: User can have many applications
-- Langulage
+- Language: Langulages supported by the platform
-- ApplicationLanguage
+- ApplicationLanguage: Languages supported by each application
-- Phrase
+- Phrase: Phrases belonging to each application that should be translated
-- Translation
+- Translation: The translation of each phrase

 ## Components